internetErik/find-words/README.md

 If no directory is specified it defaults to './'

--w list of words
+-w <list of words>
--words list of words
+-words <list of words>

--e list of extensions
+-e <list of extensions>
---extensions list of extensions
+--extensions <list of extensions>

--i list of ignored folders
+-i <list of ignored folders>
--- ignores list of ignored folders
+--ignores <list of ignored folders>

+If you want to check all directories recursively
+-r
+--recursive

+If you want the check to be case sensitive
+-c
+--case-sensitive

 ```

 If you don't want to provide arguments you can just hardcode values into `index.js`